Vadifire/tweeting/README.md

 Next, run the build command: ```./gradlew build```

 To use the Twitter API, authentication is required.
 API keys and tokens for authentication can be generated here: https://apps.twitter.com.
 Please follow the configuration instructions here: http://twitter4j.org/en/configuration.html.
-The twitter4j.properties should be placed in the /build/libs/ directory.
+The twitter4j.properties should be placed in project's root directory.

 To run ProgramOne run: ```./gradlew run --args 'Hello World'``` To run ProgramTwo run: ```./gradlew run```